The Many Benefits of Bifidobacteria Probiotics – Keystone Microbes for Gut and Immune Health

 FUT2 and vitamin B12 Levels

-Healthy bacteria in the gut will produce B12 which our body uses.
+Healthy bacteria in the gut will produce B12 that our body uses.
 If you lack this internal source of B12 supply – you are prone to B12 deficiency.

 So those with the FUT2 gene should strongly consider Bifidobacteria support via supplementation or prebiotic supplementation – and monitor their B12 levels.